SCIInstitute/ShapeWorks/docs/use-cases/left-atrium.md

 This calls `left_atrium.py` (in `Examples/Python/`) to perform the following.

 * Loads the left atrium dataset using a local version if it exists (i.e., previously downloaded); otherwise, the dataset is automatically downloaded from the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
-* Grooms the images and segmentations by calling data preprocessing functions in `GroomUtils.py` (in `Examples/Python/`).
+* Grooms the images and segmentations by calling data preprocessing functions.
 See [Grooming Data](#grooming-data) for details about these preprocessing steps.
 * Optimizes particle distribution (i.e., the shape/correspondence model) by calling optimization functions in `OptimizeUtils.py` (in `Examples/Python/`).
 See [Optimizing Shape Model](#optimizing-shape-model) for details about algorithmic parameters for optimizing the shape model.
 * Launches ShapeWorksStudio to visualize the use case results (i.e., optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).